Guvlymayak: History

-The settlement was initiated c.
-1931 by a group of Kazakhs, who fled their Republic during the contemporaneous famine.
+The settlement was founded c.
+1931 by a group of Kazakhs, who fled their republic during the contemporaneous famine.

 Economy

-Local economy is dependent on salt which is mined from an adjacent lake.
+The local economy was originally dependent on salt which is mined from an adjacent lake.
 "Guwlyduz”, the salt-processing unit — formerly, the Kuuli-sol complex — is the oldest chemical plant in Turkmenistan; it remains the major supplier for not only edible salt but also industrial salt.
 Post upgradations in 2019, Guwlyduz had an annual production capacity of 40 kilotonnes of iodised salt.
+Today the town also serves as a bedroom community for the nearby polymer factory at Kiyanly (Turkmen:Gyýanly) and urea plant at Garabogaz.

-In 2018, the Government floated tender for construction of a "sturgeon farm" and a "fish processing facility."
+In 2018, the Government floated a tender for construction of a "sturgeon farm" and a "fish processing facility."